Enhancing the shopping experience for mobile and home services at Entel.

 Identified user with previous or purchases within the platform.

-• Intermediate shopping cart didn’t add too much value to users because beyond being able to edit the products, they did not see to much difference compared to the full shopping cart.
+• Summary shopping cart didn’t add too much value to users because beyond being able to edit the products, they didn’t see to much difference compared to the full shopping cart.

 • Some price information wasn’t clear enough and affected the interpretation of the immediate total payment.